 The Potential of Big Data in Disrupting Pharma Industry

-Effectively leveraging these data will enable pharmaceutical companies better identify new potential drug candidates and develop them into effective, approved, and reimbursed medicines more quickly.
+Effectively leveraging these data will enable pharmaceutical companies to identify new potential drug candidates better and develop them into effective, approved, and reimbursed medicines more quickly.

 Exhibit 1.
-Big data analytics enables the pharmaceutical industry taking smarter and effective decisions.
+Big data analytics enables the pharmaceutical industry to make smarter and more effective decisions.

 How Is Big Data Impacting the Pharma Sector?

-• Sustainable Research and Development: The introduction of big data in the pharmaceutical industry help researcher gain insights about the potential therapeutic molecules and increase R&D productivity.
+• Sustainable Research and Development: The introduction of big data in the pharmaceutical industry helps researchers gain insights about the potential therapeutic molecules and increase R&D productivity.

 • Better Clinical Trials: The data such as personality traits, genetic information, and disease status help recruit patients for effective clinical trials.